 Chipped or damaged teeth, discolourations and gaps between your teeth can change the way you feel.
 If your self-confidence is affected by the appearance of your teeth, you may be considering dental veneers.
-Dental veneers are a type of cosmetic dentistry that cover your existing teeth to hide common problems with a new, whiter and brighter finish.
+Dental veneers are a type of cosmetic dentistry that cover your existing teeth to hide common problems with a new, whiter and brighter finish - veneers may be a great solution to straighten teeth.
 At Rainham Dental & Implant Clinic in Rainham we can offer advice on whether dental veneers are a suitable solution and the options available to you.

 Composite veneers can be applied in one visit.
 Layers of resin are applied directly to the tooth, masking any damaged enamel, which is then sculpted to the correct shape and size to look just like natural teeth.
 Composite veneers are a good option if you have stained or slightly damaged teeth, such as a chipped or cracked tooth.

 Porcelain is a type of glass, which means that this method of teeth coating is not as susceptible to stains as composite veneers, and their overall appearance is also brighter and shinier.

 Composite veneers are made from a tooth coloured resin (similar to that used for tooth fillings) and are close to plastic in nature.
 As resin is porous, it is sensitive to stains.
 If you have composite veneers fitted, it is advised that you regularly have them professionally polished at Rainham Dental & Implant Clinic.